polarfire-soc/polarfire-soc-configuration-generator/readme.md

 # PolarFire SoC Configuration Generator
 This is a utility to generate embedded software header files from information supplied by Libero from the Libero design.
 Libero supplies the information in the form of an xml file.
-This can be found in the Libero component subdirectory e.g: /component/work/PFSOC_MSS_C0/PFSOC_MSS_C0_0
+This can be found in the Libero component subdirectory. e.g: /component/work/PFSOC_MSS_C0/PFSOC_MSS_C0_0

 # Table of contents